Meet the Team

 Brian Bernhard

-Crossfit, Community Theater, Legal Mgmt Associations
+Hobbies: Golf, Community Theater, Legal Mgmt Associations

 Brian is a former foster parent and Foster Parent of the Year award recipient for Adams County.
 He has dedicated his career to the field of immigration.
 In addition to having worked for the government, he has also spent the last 15 years managing immigration law firms.
 Brian is passionate about foster care and providing the children in foster care resources they need, particularly those aging out of the system.
 Brian is a parent to three children, one of whom was adopted out of foster care.
 He’s a very active member of his church and associations focused on legal management.